We distribute an email update update weekly. If you would like to sign up to receive it, please CLICK HERE.

 On your first visit, you may choose to worship together as a family.
 Children and youth are always welcome in our Sanctuary.
 Drop-in nursery care is available for little ones, ages 6 months (and sitting up) to 3 years.
 Be sure to visit our Welcome Table in Friendship Hall for more information about our Ministry with Children and Youth.

 Some parents would like for their children to experience Sunday School on their first visit.
 If this is you, we ask that a parent consider staying with each visiting child in their classroom for the duration of their first Sunday’s Religious Education sessions.
-If you call or email prior to your first visit, the Director of Religious Education, Darcie Farber, (Darcie@UUSpringfield.org) can prepare a welcome and visiting plan specific to your child(ren)’s ages.
+If you call or email prior to your first visit, the Director of Family Ministry, Darcie Farber, (Darcie@UUSpringfield.org) can prepare a welcome and visiting plan specific to your child(ren)’s ages.
 We are also happy to set your child up with a ‘buddy’, another child in the program who can help them to get acquainted.
 Please be in touch with Darcie about how we can be most welcoming to you and your family.

 Here are some helpful tips for your first Sunday at UUSGS with children: